dagger/dagger/README.md

 # Dagger

-Dagger is an *Application Delivery as Code* (ADC) platform.
+Dagger is a platform for deploying your code using code.

-Using Dagger, software teams can create state-of-the-art deployment pipelines, tailor-made for their application and infrastructure, in just a few lines of code.
+Using Dagger, software teams can create custom deployment routes for their application, tailor-made for their infrastructure and workflow, in just a few lines of code.

-Dagger might be a good fit for you if:

-* You spend too much time fixing your artisanal deployment scripts
-* You wish you could use Heroku or Firebase, but your stack is too custom
-* You put off important infrastructure changes because they would slow down development
-* You wish you could visualize your whole application's supply chain as one big graph
+For example, an application may have a production route, a staging route for QA and product reviews, and on-demand development routes for testing new features.

+Dagger can create routes dynamically, which makes it a great fit for custom scripting and CI integration.
+Ever wanted to stand up a production-like deployment of your entire app for each pull request?
+Run integration tests across the development branches of multiple microservice repositories?
+See what your code will look like in production *before* opening a PR?
+Dagger provides a reliable foundation for automating these workflows, and many more.

+Every Dagger route exposes the same standardized interface, designed for maximum developer productivity.
+Do you wish you could get the ease of use of Heroku without its limitations?
+With Dagger, each deployment route is like a miniature Heroku custom-built around your stack, instead of the other way around.

 ## Alpha disclaimer